chzerv/nix-config/README.md

 qmrestore vzdump-qemu-nixos-template.vma.zst <VM_ID> --unique true
 ```

-> [!tip] Create a template from the VMA
+> [!Tip]
-> In the Proxmox UI, find the newly created VM -> Right Click -> Convert to template
+> To create a template from the VMA, go in the Proxmox UI -> find the newly created VM -> Right Click -> Convert to template

 # Secret Management